pytorch/tutorials/_sources/beginner/deep_learning_nlp_tutorial.rst.txt

 This tutorial will walk you through the key ideas of deep learning programming using Pytorch.
-Many of the concepts (such as the computation graph abstraction and autograd) are not unique to Pytorch and are relevant to any deep learning tool kit out there.
+Many of the concepts (such as the computation graph abstraction and autograd) are not unique to Pytorch and are relevant to any deep learning toolkit out there.

 I am writing this tutorial to focus specifically on NLP for people who have never written code in any deep learning framework (e.g, TensorFlow,